Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Cluster Monitor and Peer Negotiation

 \subsection{Overlap Analysis}

-Chaos achieves the low latency in Table \ref{tab:commands} not only due to its efficient state replication, but also thanks to the overlap between model training and peer negotiation.
+Chaos achieves the low latency not only due to its efficient state replication, but also thanks to the overlap between model training and peer negotiation.
 In Fig. \ref{fig:overlap}a, when a new node joins during all-reduce, the control thread handles socket setup and resource monitoring in parallel.
 Although resource monitoring incurs some delay, this delay is largely hidden by all-reduce.
-After that, state replication overlaps with gradient computation, allowing a part of replication delay to be hidden.
+After that, state replication overlaps with gradient computation, allowing a part of the replication delay to be hidden.
 This overlap further reduces scale-out delay beyond what is achieved by multi-neighbor replication with shard assignment.
 Another example is shown in Fig. \ref{fig:overlap}b, where connect-link has no state replication, so its delay is fully hidden by gradient computation.
 Scale-in and disconnect-link are even lighter because they don't require resource monitoring.
-This explains why scale-in, connect-link, and disconnect-link consistently stay under 1 millisecond (see Table \ref{tab:commands} and Fig. \ref{fig: Overhead of Network Link Changes}) even in a high-latency edge network.
+This explains why scale-in, connect-link, and disconnect-link consistently stay under 20ms (see Table \ref{tab:commands} and Fig. \ref{fig: Overhead of Network Link Changes}).